Learn something new every day

 A name change affidavit is a legal document indicating that someone's name has changed.
 The document provides information about the name change and it is signed both by the person who fills it out and by someone who is authorized to serve as a witness to such documents, such as a notary public.
-Name change affidavits are not the same thing as a court order for a name change.
+Affidavits for name changes are not the same thing as a court order for a name change.

 When someone needs to change his or her name in records with banks, colleges and universities, and so forth, these agencies usually require a name change affidavit to effect the change.
 They may also request supplementary documentation, such as a court order.
 Proof of the name change is required because these agencies want to make sure that someone is not attempting to use a name change fraudulently.
 Some agencies may require that the affidavit be filled out by someone else, who testifies in the document to the fact that someone's name has indeed changed.